 Masters of Public Health

-The Master of Public Health degree (MPH) is a professional degree offered by Eastern Virginia Medical School (EVMS) in collaboration with Old Dominion University (ODU).
+The Master of Public Health degree (MPH) is a professional degree offered by Eastern Virginia Medical School (EVMS).
 The Program provides graduates with an understanding of the public health sciences and with knowledge and skills that can be utilized in healthcare management, population-based research and the community practice of public health.
-Currently the program offers four tracks of specialization: Epidemiology, Global Environmental Health, Health Management and Policy and Health Promotion.
+Currently the program offers two tracks of specialization: Epidemiology and Health Management and Policy.

 EVMS Campus Programs